The Real Cost of Full-Time RV Living

 Your gas and diesel costs are impacted by the following:

-- size of your RV
+• size of your RV

-- frequency of travel days
+• frequency and length of travel days

-Generally, RVs get around 10-12 miles per gallon.
+Generally, motorhomes and trailer towing vehicles get around 10 – 12 miles per gallon.
 So, if gas is $3.75 per gallon and you drive 200 miles, you can expect to spend about $68 on fuel for that day.
-This can add up fast, especially if you plan to move halfway across the country each season.
-To spread out fuel costs, use our RV Gas Cost Calculator to plan your travel day fuel expenses.
+This can add up fast and become one of your biggest expenses, especially if you plan to move halfway across the country each season.

-Also, keep in mind that if you’re wintering in a chilly spot, your propane costs will be much higher to run your heater.
+Also, keep in mind that if you’re wintering in a chilly spot, your propane expenses will be much higher to run your heater.
 If you run a generator when you dry camp, your gas costs will also be higher.

 Propane